B1 · متوسط فصل 37

 Find and fix the mistake:

 ✓ Correct! ✗ Not quite.
-Correct answer: I am bored
+Correct answer: I have a ten-minute break

 Hyphenated and singular.